sy2002/QNICE-FPGA/doc/best-practices.md

 * The Monitor acts as "operating system" and offers convenient functions as documented in [doc/monitor/doc.pdf](monitor/doc.pdf).
 They range from IO functions over math and string functions to debug functions.
+* When your program ends, call the monitor function `exit`.
 * Configure your editor to convert [TABs to SPACEs](https://stackoverflow.blog/2017/06/15/developers-use-spaces-make-money-use-tabs/).